SahebRana/RestStudent/README.md

-Here will be there projects
+Here will be three projects:
   1. REST application (On static directory REST services will be called)
   2. Desktop Client (It will call REST services)
   3. Web Client (It will call REST services)